gomesjj/gomesjj.github.io/_posts/2016-11-25-The-Mini-Lab.md

 * Cisco SG200-18

 Still being built.
-I am think about getting an SG-500 switch to replace the SG-300-10.
+I am thinking about getting an SG-500 switch to replace the SG-300-10.
 The DR lab would then go to the bottom of the garden. ;-)

 At the moment, just a second NAS with the same specification as that of the mini lab.
 Data replicated via ZFS send/receive.